 A question that I’m regularly asked is, “My child has their heart set on a school that accepts the GL result, but do you think I should apply for the AQE too, or do you think that’ll be too much pressure on them?“

-Well, firstly, everyone knows their own child and what will be deemed as too much pressure (or not) so that one I can’t be generic about, however, there are some things worth considering and I hope this helps with your decision.
+Well, firstly, you know your child best and what will be deemed as too much pressure (or not) is one that only you can judge and so I couldn’t possible be generic about that, however, there are some things worth considering and I hope this helps you with your ultimate decision.

 AQE Result May Be Plan B